-If CDBG-DR funds are used to acquire real property, both HCDD Compliance and COH Legal will ensure that the property continues to be used for its intended (and approved) purpose; proper records are maintained to keep track of it; steps are taken to protect and maintain it; and that if the property is sold, any liens put in place by the City are resolved and paid for.
+If CDBG-DR funds are used to acquire real property, HCDD Legal ensures that the property continues to be used for its intended (and approved) purpose; proper records are maintained to keep track of it; steps are taken to protect and maintain it; and that if the property is sold, HCDD is reimbursed for the CDBG-DR share of the property's value.
 HCDD, as the grantee, along with its sub-recipients and contractors, must tag and log all property valued greater than \$1,000 and update inventory records annually.